LostBeard/BlazorWebBluetoothDemo/README.md

 # ESP32 Code
 The folder `ESP32BLEApp` contains a [PlatformIO VSCode](https://platformio.org/install/ide?install=vscode) project for an ESP32-S3-WROOM microcontroller that will act as a BLE server.
-The ESP32 app is written using the C/C++.
+The ESP32 app is written using C/C++.
 The ESP32 will advertise a service with a characteristic that can be read and written to by the Blazor WebAssembly application.
 No wiring is required for this demo.
-An onboard LED can be toggle on and off using the Blazor WASM web app and data can be retrieved automatically when it changes.
+An onboard LED can be toggled on and off using the Blazor WASM app and data is retrieved automatically when it changes.
 I specifically tested using the [Freenove Basic Starter Kit for ESP32-S3-WROOM CAM](https://store.freenove.com/products/fnk0084).

 # Help and Issues